willfurnass/sheffield_hpc/help.rst

     3. [step3]

     Relevant scripts and job log files:
-    Please place your scripts and job log files here or include it as an attachment.
+    Please attach your scripts and job log files as an attachment.

 ------